 - Value networking and community opportunities.
 Millennials really value networking because they value purpose more than they do money.
 They seek to use the connections to be part of a more dynamic community.
 Being able to retain such people in the organization creates a strong bond since they will value the relationships in the organization.
 Thus, you should consider offering events that focus on the young professionals in the work community.
-John Maxwell, in his book, ”The seventeen undisputed laws of teamwork” quotes a Chinese proverb that says, “Individuals play the game.
+John Maxwell, in his book, ”The seventeen undisputed laws of teamwork”, quotes a Chinese proverb that says, “Individuals play the game.
 But teams win championships”.
 This goes to show how important bonding and teamwork can uplift an enterprise.
-These events will help them think up innovation and ideas, which empowers and helps them grow and contribute more.
+These events will help them think up innovation and ideas, which empowers and helps them to grow and contribute more.

 “Individuals play the game.
 But teams win championships” Chinese Proverb

 Solve the problems that hinder seamless teamwork.
 Make everyone work toward the common goals, instead of holding back ideas or trying to work separately from others.
 When people truly appreciate each other as members of the same team, they share more ideas and support each other.
 One way to accomplish this is through our teamwork assessment tool called “The Leadership Game“.

 To discover more about the topics mentioned in this blog: